veillette/physics-book/contents/ch33GUTS.md

 \text{GeV/}{c}^{2} $$ , since the range of the weak force is about 1000 times less than the strong force carried by virtual pions.)
-In 1983, these carrier particles were observed at CERN with the predicted characteristics, including masses having the predicted values as seen in [[link]](../contents/ch33ParticlesPatternsAndConservationLaws#Table1).
+In 1983, these carrier particles were observed at CERN with the predicted characteristics, including masses having the predicted values as seen in [[Table 1]](../contents/ch33ParticlesPatternsAndConservationLaws#Table1).
 This was another triumph of particle theory and experimental effort, resulting in the 1984 Nobel Prize to the experiment’s group leaders Carlo Rubbia and Simon van der Meer.
 Theorists Weinberg, Glashow, and Salam had already been honored with